Alumni Event Budgeting: Planning a Successful Gathering

 Venue Logistics

-Arrive early at the venue on the day of the event to ensure everything is set up according to plan.
-Confirm all logistics, including seating arrangements, signage, and technical equipment, to avoid any last-minute surprises that could affect your budget.
+Arrive early at the venue on the day of the event to review the event agenda and room setup so everything is in place according to plan.
+Confirm all logistics, including seating arrangements, signage, and technical equipment, to support smooth transitions, maintain a seamless experience, and keep a logical progression throughout the program.
+When the layout allows, creating private spaces can also strengthen networking opportunities.

 Volunteers and Staff

-Recruit volunteers from the alumni community or university staff to assist with various event tasks.
+Recruit volunteers from the alumni community or university staff to help host the event and support participants during different sessions.
 Volunteers can also help manage expenses, reducing the need for additional paid staff members and saving money for other aspects of the event.

 Event Supplies and Expenditures